ferrous26/Salut/README.markdown

 Salut is just a little bit of example code of using Bonjour with MacRuby.

+If all you want to do is log that callbacks were called back, or just add very little to a callback, then this code will work well for you.
+But Apple has already done a very good job of distilling Bonjour to the point that even without this gem you would not have to add much code in order to use Bonjour.

 Of course, this is not a substitute for reading the [Bonjour Overview](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/NetServices/Introduction.html%23//apple_ref/doc/uid/TP40002445-SW1) and related documentation (not even close).

 Reference Documentation